Weebly/TableSchemer/README.md

 ```

 TableSchemer supports configuring selection handlers and height, but you need to be sure to forward delegate methods to the tableScheme object.
 Check out the [Using Table Schemer](https://github.com/Weebly/TableSchemer/wiki/Using-Table-Schemer) page for how to do that and more, and be sure to check out our sample app!

+## Sample Project

+The sample project makes use of CocoaPods.
+Be sure you have the latest installed.
+After downloading the project, run ```pod install``` from the root directory.
+After the command completes be sure to open the **workspace** file, and not the project file.

 ## Contact